seamusdemora/PiFormulae/RPi4bSleep.md

 * Following `shutdown`, `halt` or `poweroff` with **Low Power Mode** bootloader configuration:

+  * Tue Jan 25  2022 version of the bootloader: approx 0.2 Watts; 40mA
   * The Apr 29 2021 version of the bootloader: approx 0.15 Watts; 35mA
   * The Jun 15, 2020 version of the bootloader: approx 0.2 Watts; 40mA

   <sub>NOTE 1: `buster`OS, `Lite` distro for RPi, no monitor, quiescent/idle compute load, CPU governor: `ondemand`</sub>

   <sub>NOTE 2: No differences in power consumption noted between `halt`, `shutdown` `poweroff`</sub>

 ### What is "Low Power Mode" (LPM) - Is it a "Sleep Mode"?

-No... **the Raspberry Pi has no [Sleep mode](https://en.wikipedia.org/wiki/Sleep_mode)**; it does not have a complete set of any of the states considered to constitute "Sleep mode".
+**No...** **the Raspberry Pi has no [Sleep mode](https://en.wikipedia.org/wiki/Sleep_mode)**; it does not have a complete set of any of the states considered to constitute "Sleep mode".
 It only has the ability to reduce its power consumption following a `halt`, `shutdown`, or `poweroff` command.
 Consequently, "Low Power Mode" (LPM) is simply a state of **reduced power consumption** after all processing has been terminated - it does not save state, and offers no way to *restore* or *resume* processing.
 Restoring the RPi to an operational mode may only be accomplished by a `reboot`.
 A `reboot` is triggered by removing and re-installing power (*"pulling the plug"*), or by using an external switch to trigger a `reboot`; for example the `RUN` or `GLOBAL_EN` terminals on the board.